 Are you someone who lives a life where you just go through the motions?
 Possibly not making your own choices but life making choices for you?
 It’s time to put an end to this and focus on intentional living.

 Intentional living gives you the power to make choices that revolve around your core values and the life you want to live.
 The choices you make will define your life, and there’s no way around that.
 With that being said, it’s time you live with intention so you can design your life and become the best version of yourself.

 In this article, we’ll cover one of the pillars of self-discovery—intentional living—which I designed to help you discover who you are and flood your life with consciousness.
-If you want to dive further into the pillars of self-discovery, get on the waitlist before for my new book, You Deserve This Sh!t: Flood Your Life With Consciousness, Step Into Your Power, and Become the Best Version of Yourself.
+If you want to dive further into the pillars of self-discovery, get a copy of my book, You Deserve This Sh!t.

 What Is Intentional Living?

 Simply stated, intentional living is putting purpose behind your choices and actions.
 It’s a conscious effort to live aligned with your core values and beliefs, putting the power of your own life in your hands.
 Living life with intention requires you to be self-aware, slow down, and think before you act.
 If you’re tired of life happening to you, intentional living can be your savior.
 It will restore your life with purpose and allow you to feel like you’re living a life you designed, and not one society designed for you.

 Why You Should Care to Live Life With Intention

 I get it, you may be thinking, Why the hell should I care about putting purpose behind my choices?
 I used to be in the same boat; however, I was tired of living a life that didn’t complement what I truly valued.
 What I realized was this: Choosing to not live intentionally and sacrificing purpose in your life is the easiest way to toss your vitality and life force out of the window.
 You should care to live intentionally because it helps you become the best version of yourself, and you only have a finite amount of time to do that.